aburch/simutrans/simutrans/text/readme_citylist.txt

 1) If there is a citylist_xx.txt file for the chosen language city names are read from this file.
-2) Otherwise random city names are created fromthe syllables given in xx.tab
+2) Otherwise random city names are created from the syllables given in xx.tab